-Epiphone Hummingbird PRO Acoustic-Electric Guitar
+Epiphone Hummingbird Studio (formerly Hummingbird PRO) Acoustic-Electric Guitar

 The Gibson Hummingbird is a widely used high-end guitar, and the Epiphone is a budget minded equivalent.
 While the guitar is a reasonable option in its price range, if you go in with the expectation of getting a Gibson at an Epiphone price you’re going to be disappointed.